VirusTotal/vt-cli/README.md

 ### Installing the tool

-For installing the tool you can download one the [pre-compiled binaries](https://github.com/VirusTotal/vt-cli/releases) we offer for Windows, Linux and Mac OS X, or alternatively you can compile it yourself from source code.
+There are two ways of installing the tool: by using one of our pre-compiled binaries or by building it by yourself.

+#### Pre-compiled binaries
+The pre-compiled binaries can be found at [the releases page](https://github.com/VirusTotal/vt-cli/releases).
+There are binaries for Windows, Linux and Mac OS X. To use them, just download the file, decompress it and place it in a directory where you think is more convenient to be used.

+#### Manual building
 To compile the program you'll need [Go 1.14.x or higher installed in your system](https://go.dev/doc/install) and type the following commands:

 ```sh
 $ git clone https://github.com/VirusTotal/vt-cli